ASPP/pelita/doc/source/writing_player.rst

 .. literalinclude:: groupN/__init__.py

 Your are encouraged to structure your code base into modules.
-Always remember to use absolute imports.
-Also, please perform any additional initialisation inside this function, since it may be called multiple times.
+Always remember to use `relative imports
+<http://www.python.org/dev/peps/pep-0328/>`_.
+Also, please perform any additional
+initialisation inside this function, since it may be called multiple times.

 Using the correct ``PYTHONPATH``, your ``factory()`` should behave as follows::